Two New "Normal People" Specials Could Finally Answer What Happens To Connell's Chain & Marianne's Bangs

 "Obviously [it] is a cousin of Normal People in a way, but it's also quite different," Normal People co-producer Ed Guiney told The Hollywood Reporter.
 "We're actively developing that and Lenny [Abrahamson]'s going to direct the opening episodes of that again, and that's very exciting and a lovely thing to be working on during the lockdown."

-With the specials airing so soon, it's unclear when they would have been filmed, considering the U.K. is also grappling with the coronavirus pandemic.
+With the specials airing so soon, it's unclear when they would have been filmed, considering the UK is grappling with the coronavirus pandemic.
 However, if Comic Relief is able to make Mescal and Edgar-Jones look 40 years older, then I guess anything is possible.

 Advertisement